 When deciding on what shades to use together as one eyeshadow palette, it helps to stick to a few simple rules.

 - Don’t forget a neutral shade.
 It helps keep your look wearable if you’re using bright shades.

 - Choose three colors regardless of what color scheme you go with—a darker shade, a lighter shade, and a medium shade.

 - Mix finishes, never use just shimmer/glitter only, or just matte.
 Using both shimmer and matte together gives your look depth and that special touch.

 Step 1: Primer Those Peepers

 So, what does eyelash primer do?
 Just like eyelash primer helps your mascara go the extra mile, eyeshadow primer does the same thing for your eyeshadow.
 There’s nothing worse than your eyeshadow dripping down your face because you’re sweating.
-Use your ring finger to apply it on your lid and only put primer on areas you plan on using eyeshadow.
+Use your ring finger to apply eye primer, extending to the outer corner.

 Step 2: Lay Your Foundation

 Always start with your neutral color.
 You can use a wide brush and cover your lid with it.
 Most looks will only require four colors, although sometimes there are exceptions.
 Choose a shimmer for something fun, a color that matches your skin for a more natural eye makeup to wear in daytime, or a darker shade if you want a smokey eye for a night on the town.